What is a Hospitalist Program?

 Why is a hospitalist caring for me instead of my regular doctor?

 The skills required for office practice and hospital practice have less and less overlap.
 By focusing on the skills needed for hospital care, our Hospitalist Physicians provide excellent, up-to-date medical treatment that primary care physicians want their patients to receive in the hospital.
 Being cared for by hospitalists also allows primary care physicians to focus their full attention on providing the very best care for their patients in the office setting.
-Your PCP has chosen to use the Hospitalist services voluntarily.
+Your primary care physician has chosen to use the Hospitalist services voluntarily.

 Will the hospitalist be talking with my regular doctor?